⚠ Updates on Mt. Charleston Repair, Recovery Efforts Learn more here

 Search

-Understanding Ozone
+Understanding Ground-Level Ozone

 Each summer, ground-level ozone presents Clark County’s greatest air quality challenge.
 What causes ozone?
 How is it created and what can we do about it?
 Watch this video and learn how you can help us protect the air we share.